networkteam/Networkteam.Neos.Shariff/README.md

 Networkteam.Neos.Shariff
 ========================

-Social plugins are on every page, but if you have concerns about privacy o you visitors it is not that easy to integrate them.
+Social plugins are on every page today, but if you have concerns about privacy of your visitors it is not that easy to integrate them.
 The german computer magazin C`t created together with the publisher heise a general solution also providing the number of shares each social button counts can be shown.
 This is accomplished by using the server of the website as proxy for the visitors. http://ct.de/-2467514

 This plugin integrates shariff into neos with a few simple steps.